mattbaird/elastigo/README.md

 elastigo
 ========

-Golang based Elasticsearch client, implements core api for Indexing and searching.
+A Go (Golang) based Elasticsearch client, implements core api for Indexing and searching.
 GoDoc http://godoc.org/github.com/mattbaird/elastigo

 To get the Chef based Vagrantfile working, be sure to pull like so::